radhikamattoo/radhikamattoo/README.md

 ### Hi there 👋

 My name is Radhika (she/her) and I'm a Software Engineer based in NYC.
-I'm passionate about backend architecture, database design, and (slowly) teaching myself more about machine learning.
+I'm passionate about backend architecture, database design, and am (slowly) teaching myself more about machine learning.

 ### A little about me